akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

    * There is a bonus section to this lab where you can try this for yourself

 ### 2.4 Use autoscale rules on your VM scale set (25 minutes)
 An Azure virtual machine scale set can automatically increase or decrease the number of VM instances that run your application.You create rules that define the acceptable performance for a positive customer experience.
 When those defined thresholds are met, autoscale rules take action to adjust the capacity of your scale set.
 You can also schedule events to automatically increase or decrease the capacity of your scale set at fixed times.
 Let us review the auto-scale settings for your VMSS.

 1.Go to the **Scaling** in the VMSS.
 Currently, the VMSS is set to automatic scaling.

 2.The VMSS will scale automatically based on load  measured by CPU Utilization % of the VMSS Instances.
+Currently it's set increase the VMSS by 1 instance if the CPU utilization goes beyond 60% and decrease by 1 instance if CPU utilization goes lower than 60%.
+Additionally, there're minimum and maximum number of instances defined.

    ![](images/2.png)

 ### 2.5 Autoscale via the deployed web application
 In this exercise, We'll try to generate load on our newly create application hosted on VMSS.
 Let's get started